artsandmetaphysics/goodlifeodyssey/_meditations/dialogue-on-emptiness.md

 <blockquote class="poetry">
 <p>Whatever is dependently co-arisen</p>
-<p>That is explained to be emptiness.</p>
+<p>That is explained to be svabhāva.</p>
 <p>That, being a dependent designation</p>
 <p>Is itself the middle way.</p>
 <br>
 <p>Something that is not dependently arisen,</p>
 <p>Such a thing does not exist.</p>
-<p>Therefore a nonempty thing</p>
+<p>Therefore a thing with svabhāva</p>
 <p>Does not exist.</p>
 </blockquote>

 You say that particles exist in-and-of-themselves.
-While we can come up with a scientific theory with objects like particles or wave functions at the bottom, I do not believe that science itself supposes these objects have svabhāva.
+While we can come up with a scientific theory with constructs like particles or wave functions at the bottom, I do not believe that science itself supposes these have svabhāva.
 This would be true even if we found the correct theory of everything.
-It would seem highly tenuous to claim that wave functions inherently exist.
+It would seem highly tenuous to claim that wave functions fundamentally exist.
 To the physicist, a wave function is a mathematical tool that describes our observations.
 To say more is to go beyond what empirical science can support.

 <span class="sc">Dijon:</span> I think I’m using the term _fundamentally exist_ differently than you’re using _svabhāva_.
 When I say something fundamentally exists, I mean it influences reality and it can’t be broken into smaller pieces.
 Accordingly, if a wave function completely describes the behaviors we observe and can’t be replaced by a simpler construct, then I would say it fundamentally exists.